kayoumido/Find-My-Movie/README.md

 For a new team to take over the project they will need to have installed the above tools.
 GitKraken and Bitbucket can be changed out for any other equivalent tool.

-Ones you have Microsoft Visual Studio Entreprise 2015 launched select "Open a project".
+Once you have Microsoft Visual Studio Entreprise 2015 launched select "Open a project".
 In the pop-up navigate to and select the "Find My Movie.sln" file.
-Ones selected click "Open".
+Once selected, click "Open".

 ## 4. Dependencies
 As for most projects, we have a few dependencies that need to be installed for the project to work fully.
 Here's a list of all of them and a short explanation on how to install them.